fil0157/CSSColorIt/README.md

 # CSSColorIt

-> CSSColorit is a library of primary colors
+> CSSColorIt is a library of primary colors

+## Changelog

+For changelogs, check out [the Releases section of CSSColorIt](https://github.com/fil0157/CSSColorIt/releases) or the [CHANGELOG.md](CHANGELOG.md).

 ## Copyright

 Code Copyright 2020 CSSColorIt.

 ## MIT License